thebigman1244/Line-Painting-Robot/README.md

 Project Goals

 The main goals of this project were to design and build a fully functional autonomous robot and create a system capable of driving in a straight line using sensor feedback.

-The project also focuses on building a simple wireless control interface and documenting the entire engineering process from start to finish.

-Overall, this project focuses on creating a practical autonomous system while learning the fundamentals of robotics and navigation.
+And to also make a robot for less than $2000.

 Key Features
 Differential Drive System